 The undergraduate curriculum in General Engineering was conceived in 1922 as a special program in the College of Engineering.
 In 1952, the program was merged into the Department of General Engineering Drawing which was renamed the Department of General Engineering.
 In 1954 – just two years later – the Industrial Engineering program was added to the College of Engineering.

 In the spring of 2006, the College decided to combine the Industrial Engineering and General Engineering programs, creating the Department of Industrial and Enterprise Systems Engineering.
-The department offers undergraduate degrees in Systems Engineering and Industrial Engineering as well as graduate degrees in Industrial Engineering, Systems and Entrepreneurial Engineering, and Financial Engineering.
+The department offers undergraduate degrees in Systems Engineering and Design and Industrial Engineering as well as graduate degrees in Industrial Engineering, Systems and Entrepreneurial Engineering, and Financial Engineering.

 The Department has over 500 undergraduate students.
 At the graduate level it has over 120 students enrolled in the master's and Ph.D. programs.